jai-bansal/computer-vision-demos/README.md

 #### 'object_detection' branch

-- 'annotations' folder: contains annotations for the images in the 'images' folder.
-I used a tool to create annotations (https://github.com/tzutalin/labelImg).
-This folder also contains 'trainval.txt' (output of running 'scripts/trainval_txt_creator.py').
+- 'annotations' folder: contains annotations for images in the 'images' folder.
+I used an annotation tool (https://github.com/tzutalin/labelImg).
+This folder also contains 'trainval.txt' (output of 'scripts/trainval_txt_creator.py').
 - 'base_model' folder: holds pre-trained model files (empty in repo because files are too large).
 I used 'ssd_mobilenet_v1_coco' from: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md
 - 'eval_dir' folder: contains model evaluation artifacts, specifically a 'tfevents' file (empty in repo because files are too large).
-These are outputs of running 'scripts/eval.py'.
+This is the output of 'scripts/eval.py'.
-- 'images' folder: contains images used to train object detection model
+- 'images' folder: contains ~175 bear images used to train object detection model.
+I manually downloaded these from Google.
+- 'inference_ready_model': holds trained object detection model ready for use on new images (empty in repo because files are too large).
+These files are the output of 'scripts/export_inference_graph.py'.
-- 'prepped_data' folder: contains training and validation set data prepared for use in model training (these are outputs of running 'scripts/create_record.py')
+- 'prepped_data' folder: contains training and validation set data prepared for use in model training.
+These files are outputs of 'scripts/create_record.py')
-- 'scripts' folder: contains all scripts for this project.
-All scripts have descriptions in their comments.
+- 'scripts' folder:
+   - 'create_record.py': creates training and validation data set records used to train an object detection model
+   - 'eval.py': evaluates a trained object detection model
+   - 'export_inference_graph.py': takes a trained object detection model as input and outputs a version of that model ready for use on new images
+   - 'run_model_on_new_video.py': runs an object detection model on a new video (technically the frames of the video)
+   - 'train.py': trains an object detection model.
+Takes as input 'prepped_data/train.record' and 'prepped_data/val.record'.
+   - 'trainval_txt_creator.py': creates 'annotations/trainval.txt'.
+This file matches images with bear labels and seems to be necessary for the whole process to work.
-- 'test_video' folder: contains videos that trained object detection model is qualitatively tested on
+- 'test_video' folder: contains a video that trained object detection model is qualitatively tested on and the object-detected version of that video.
-- 'test_video_frames' folder: contains frames from the videos in 'test_video' folder (empty in repo because files are too large).
-These are outputs of running 'scripts/split_vids_into_frames.py'
 - 'training_artifacts' folder: contains model training artifacts, specifically recent model checkpoints (empty in repo because files are too large).
 These are outputs of running 'scripts/train.py'.